kestra-io/docs/content/docs/10.configuration-guide/jvm.md

 ---
-title: JVM Configuration
+title: JVM
 icon: /docs/icons/admin.svg
 ---

-This section describes the configuration options for the JVM.
+How to configure options for the JVM.

 All JVM options can be passed in an environment variable named `JAVA_OPTS`.
 You can use it to change all JVM options available, such as memory, encoding, etc.